WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 An `exception tag` is a value to distinguish different exceptions, while an `exception tag index` is a numeric name to refer to an (imported or defined) exception tag within a module (see [tag index space](#tag-index-space) for details).
-Exception tags are defined in the tag and import sections of a module.
+Exception tags are declared in the tag and import sections of a module.

 An `exception` is an internal construct in WebAssembly that represents a runtime object that can be thrown.
-A WebAssembly exception is defined by an exception tag and its runtime arguments.
+A WebAssembly exception consists of an exception tag and its runtime arguments.

 The type of an exception tag is denoted by an index to a function signature defined in the `type` section.
-The parameters of the function signature define the list of values associated with the tag.
+The parameters of the function signature define the list of argument values associated with the tag.
 The result type must be empty.

 Exception tag indices are used by: